My Interview with Chef Don Zajac

 Would you do it again?

-Now with the host of Culinary Arts Programs throughout the U.S., there are many more opportunities.
-This includes institutions of education and attainable financing.
-A drawback of going to a Junior College environment is that many of the students are trying to find themselves.
-For myself, I knew I wanted to be in the "business" and I already had a history with reference to college.
-At Joliet, the discipline lacks both for the student body and the academic courses.
+For myself, I knew I wanted to be in the "business," and I already had a history concerning college.
+At Joliet, the discipline needs both for the student body and the academic courses.
 However, I've had the opportunity to work with peers who went to places like the C.I.A., the New England Culinary Institute and Johnson and Wales who couldn't cook their way out of a paper bag.

 Best piece of advice you would give a home enthusiast?